ADGEfficiency/adgefficiency.github.io/_posts/2018-08-20-blockchain-python.md

 ---
-title: 'A blockchain built in Python'
+title: 'A Pythonic blockchain'
 date: 2018-08-13
-excerpt:  Making use of some of Python's cool standard library features.
+excerpt:  Making use of some really cool standard library features.

 ---

-Implementation of blockchain in Python - [hosted on GitHub here](https://github.com/ADGEfficiency/blockchain).
+[See the source code on GitHub](https://github.com/ADGEfficiency/blockchain).
 I'm particularly proud of

 - use of `defaultdict` and `namedtuple` from the standard library
 - inheriting from list for the `Blockchain` and `Network` classes